Rainbow Gurl - LGBTIQ arthouse film, starring Chrisentiae Saint-Piaf

 Classification: A trans HATE group.

 The Gender Ending Story, roller derby group was founded in 2018 with the claim that they are trans, and trans inclusive.
 Three of their member skaters are trans hating.
-Their behavior is featured here with the reviews of VRDL, Victorian Roller Derby League, and NSR, Melbourne Northside Rollers.
+Their behaviour is featured here with the reviews of VRDL, Victorian Roller Derby League, and NSR, Melbourne Northside Rollers.

 Two of their VRDL skaters mistreated a womyn who is trans over several months, between August and November 2017, including literally lying in writing, about her assessment.
 When she lodged a formal complaint to the VRDL Executive Committee about her discrimination, she was forced to leave.